Hardanger Line: Route

 The Hardanger Line ran 27.45 km from Voss to Granvin in Hardanger.
 From Voss to Skjervet, the line ran in relatively flat terrain, with easy construction.
 Along this section, the route followed what is now Norwegian National Road 13.
 At Skjervet, the two split; the gradient increased towards Nesheim and the topography became more difficult.
 On this section there were four tunnels named Skjervet Tunnel I to IV, the longest being 1101 m.
 The line was built on a shelf between the two longest tunnels.
 Later, the tunnel was extended from 630 m to also include that portion in the tunnel.
 The railway ran on the west side of the River Granvinvatnet from Skjervet, while the road ran on the east side.

 The Hardanger Line was built with a minimum curve radius of 180 m and a maximum gradient of 4.5 per cent and was built with standard-gauge tracks weighing 25 kg/m, later increased to 30 kg/m.
 In 1980, the 3 km section from Voss to Palmafoss had a permitted axle load of 18 t and a maximum speed of 40 km/h.
 From Palmafoss to Granvin, the permitted axle load was 12 t and the maximum speed was 50 km/h.
 The system had stations with buildings at Voss, Palmafoss, Mønshaug, Skjervet, Nesheim and Granvin.
 In addition, there were halts at Haugamo, Kinne, Bjørgum, Mala, Dalsleitet, Flatlandsmo, Såkvitno, Selland and Kolanes.

 Granvin is a port on the Hardangerfjord and was the center for freight transport in Hardanger.
 Hardanger is dominated by a small number of large industrial companies, primarily smelters, which were responsible for more than 80 percent of the line's cargo volume.
 While Hardanger in the 1980s had a population of 40,000, Granvin had a population of 1,000 and was the smallest municipality in Hardanger.
 Granvin served as a ferry hub for services by Hardanger Sunnhordlandske Dampskipsselskap (HSD), and in 1980 there up to two daily services with the local ferry services in Hardanger, in addition to fast ferries to both Bergen and Stavanger.
 Buses operated to Granvin from Norheimsund and Kvanndal.

-The line and power system is intact for 3 km from Voss to Palmafoss and is maintained by the Norwegian National Rail Administration.
+The line (but not the power system) is intact for 3 km from Voss to Palmafoss and is maintained by the Norwegian National Rail Administration.
 From there to Skjervet, the line has been asphalted and is used as a hiking and cycle path.
 The section from Skjervet to Nesheim is disused now, although it has been proposed as a road.
 The hiking and cycle path continues from Nesheim, although the right-of-way no longer exists on the last kilometre before Granvin.
 The station buildings at Nesheim and Granvin are still standing, but the ones at Palmafoss, Mønshaug and Skjervet have been demolished.

 In 2016, Palmafoss established an emergency freight terminal for the Bergen line.
 If the Bergen Line is closed, freight can be transferred to trucks at Palmafoss.
 At the same time the tracks were renovated and re-established between Voss and Palmafoss.